SrikanthVelpuri/tf-pose/README.md

     [-193.72193764  197.77633214  228.03920304]
     [-250.90957393  205.08800837  -35.04000835]
     [-265.76258367   79.63985917 -248.7765299 ]

+    Using Pyqt library we plot these points and get the estimated 3D pose.

 # Results
 We get all the 2D keypoints and those are connected with best possible straight lines.